glfw/glfw/docs/window.md

 __GLFW_MAXIMIZED__ indicates whether the specified window is maximized.
 See
 @ref window_maximize for details.

+@anchor GLFW_TILED_attrib
+__GLFW_TILED__ indicates whether the compositor has tiled the specified window.
+It is currently implemented on Wayland and always false on other platforms.

 @anchor GLFW_HOVERED_attrib
 __GLFW_HOVERED__ indicates whether the cursor is currently directly over the content area of the window, with no other windows between.
 See @ref